 Seven of Nine

-Seven always had great pride in her work — undoubtedly related to her goal of perfection.
+Seven always has great pride in her work — undoubtedly related to her goal of perfection.
 But more than that, she evolved as a human being during her time on Voyager.
-Not only did she utilize her vast Borg-provided knowledge in her daily tasks, but she also grew, learned, and changed along the way.
+Not only did she utilize her vast Borg-enhanced knowledge in her daily tasks, but she also grew, learned, and changed along the way.

-Not a day went by on Deep Space Nine when Miles wasn’t running around, frazzled, holding an interphasic coil spanner, or trying to stop an imminent system failure.
+Not a day went by on the Deep Space 9 station when Miles wasn’t running around, frazzled, holding an interphasic coil spanner, or trying to stop an imminent system failure.
 He was your one-stop resource for all things engineering.
-He single handedly seemed to keep the station functional.
+He single-handedly seemed to keep the station functional.
 But he didn’t get to where he was by chance.

 Captain Picard is aspirational in many ways.
 More than anything, his ability as a “renaissance man” to bring his many academic interests into his career is something which sets him apart.
 His fortitude for literature and history, his ability to lead with confidence, and the various hobbies and skills he continuously perfects — even though he’s dedicated his life to his service in Starfleet — shows us he’s far from one-dimensional.

-In the end, Star Trek showed us that there’s more to work than the 9-5 routine: there’s an opportunity for us to bring our whole selves to our everyday jobs, to try to better our situation, and make a difference.
-Sounds cheesy but think of it this way: until we reach post-scarcity, those of us who are able (and unfortunately, sometimes those who are not) are expected to be a part of the workforce in some way or other.
+In the end, Star Trek showed us that there’s more to work than the 9-5 routine; there’s an opportunity for us to bring our whole selves to our everyday jobs, to try to better our situation, and make a difference.
+Sounds cheesy but think of it this way, until we reach post-scarcity, those of us who are able (and unfortunately, sometimes those who are not) are expected to be a part of the workforce in some way or other.
 Why not make the best of it and make a valuable contribution where we can?
-Some of our favorite characters excelled in their positions because they brought something unique to their jobs: Seven’s meticulousness, O’Brien’s ability to juggle a million things at once, and Picard’s multifaceted nature.
+Some of our favorite characters excelled in their positions because they brought something unique to their jobs — Seven’s meticulousness, O’Brien’s ability to juggle a million things at once, and Picard’s multifaceted nature.
 These were the things that made an enormous impact on their lives as well as their crewmembers’ lives.